raleel/cfi-srd-pt/0008_Combat.md

 #### Rapid Reload

-When using a Ranged weapon, the attacker reduces the reload time for the next shot by one.
+When uCanto a Ranged weapon, the attacker reduces the reload time for the next shot by one.
 This effect can be stacked.

 #### Scar Foe